nil* to obintain value, & to get address of a variablei, j := 42, 2701

 }

-denotes success; non-nil denotes failuretype ErrNegativeSqrt float64
+error denotes success; non-nil denotes failuretype ErrNegativeSqrt float64

 func (e ErrNegativeSqrt) Error() string {